 Need some help getting started?

-Be sure to grab my mission and values checklist to help you get started brainstorming what direction you want your weight-inclusive private practice to go in!
+Be sure to grab my brand clarity to help you get started brainstorming what direction you want your weight-inclusive private practice to go in!
 Or you can schedule a strategy session if you need more help!

 Courtney has 15+ years of experience putting together and designing marketing materials, WordPress websites, customer experiences, and workflows that help you save time and money.
 She developed these skills during her years as a Director of Corporate Health Services, Group Fitness Program Manager, Lead Wellness Dietitian, fitness and yoga instructor, and her own nutrition private practice, Vickery Wellness.

 She also teaches undergraduate courses at the University of Georgia where she graduated with the following degrees:

 I'm a Dietitian turned Designer who loves helping weight-inclusive private practices get more clients with designs that stay true to their values & mission.